AdarshDogra-CloudDevops/mslearn-ai-fundamentals/Instructions/Labs/unit-5/08/page02.md

      ![](../images/U5lab08-image11.png)

 ### Task 4: Choose Features and Target Column and Add Split Data Module

+In this task, you will split your cleaned dataset into training and testing sets, choose a Linear Regression model, and train it using historical data to predict team performance.

 1. Choose the following input features then click **Save** **a.
 Rk, Year, W, L, T, Conf_W, Conf_L, Conf_T, Conf_Pct, SRS, SOS, AP_Pre,